Effective local climate action

 Support Electrify Boroondara

 Care about lower energy bills and getting off gas?
 Lighter Footprints is backing the community-wide Electrify Boroondara project, supporting the move to cleaner, safer, all electric homes.
-Find out more or join the EB working group here.
+Find out more or join our working group here.

 .